55+ of the Best Blogging Tools for Beginners

 For more help with all things email marketing, you need to check out Kate Doster.
 She is fantastic and I have most of her products.
 Her email marketing course Love Your List is closed right now, but she has a whole bunch of FREE resources to help you grow your email list.

-List Love Introduction to List Building and List Love Mastermind by Jennifer Maker
+List Love Introduction to List Building and List Love Masterclass by Jennifer Maker

 Project Management Tools for Blogging